cawarwick/ROI-GUI-Labeler/README.md

 ![image](https://github.com/cawarwick/ROI-GUI-Labeler/assets/81972652/3964e38f-5919-4867-ac69-3132ada6b900)

 Use other cells as landmarks to find the right range of Z-plane, e.g. find the cell that lines with the any ROI at the highest and lowest Z-plane and then search within that range.
 Even including +/-3 zstacks of Z-drift the red nucleus should be visible so if there is no nucelus assume it's excitatory.

 ![image](https://github.com/cawarwick/ROI-GUI-Labeler/assets/81972652/ad5dbfa6-16c7-4356-bf74-f1b08a57ec9f)

+Variaibles you can change if desired, but default is fine

+AllROIOverlays=1 //set to 1 to include all ROIs or only the 1 of interest

+SizeOfFOV=35 //this is in pixels +/- the center of the ROI

+xd=1150; //coordinate of the Dialog in X pixel on screen, adjust as necessary or preferred

+yd=1110; //coordinate of the Dialog in Y pixel on screen

+Mag=7; //adjust to set the amount of zoom